Cohen Center for Health and Recovery from Lyme and Tick-borne Diseases

 This Center for adults & children provides affordable care, training, and research treatments.

 The Cohen Center for Health and Recovery, combining patient care and research for Lyme disease and other tick-borne diseases, will soon be launched at Columbia University’s Vagelos College of Physicians and Surgeons.
 To keep updated on when the Center is ready to open, please fill out our Contact Us form.

 The Cohen Center for Health and Recovery from Tick-Borne Diseases, supported by a $16 million gift from the Steven and Alexandra Cohen Foundation, will be the first in New York City to offer dedicated evaluation and treatment for people with acute and chronic forms of Lyme and related diseases.
 The gift also establishes a new national clinical trials network that will focus on identifying more effective treatments for patients with acute and chronic manifestations of Lyme and tick-borne diseases.
-For more information on the Clinical Trials Component, please see our CTN page.
+For more information on the Clinical Trials Component, please visit the CTN webpage.

 “There is a growing need for evidence-based treatments for patients with Lyme and other tick-borne diseases,” said Anil Rustgi, MD, interim executive vice president and dean of the Faculties of Health Sciences and Medicine at Vagelos College of Physicians and Surgeons and Columbia University Irving Medical Center.
 “This generous gift from the Cohen Foundation will allow us to build on our faculty’s expertise in Lyme and tick-borne disease patient care and research, providing access to comprehensive, coordinated treatment.”